 Reliability concerns have been used to justify both demand-side and supply-side resources.
-In some power systems, NERC projects that new resources will be needed in over the 2009-2011 period in California, New England, Texas, the Southwest and the Rocky Mountain states, and over the 2012-2013 period in the Midwest (see the figure below).
-Large power plants can take 8-10 years to build, so where resource needs are more imminent, either gas-fired power plants (which can be built as quickly as 3 years) or demand-side resources will be needed (in an emergency, substantial savings in one year, otherwise savings steadily ramp-up over several years).
+NERC projects that new resources will be needed over the 2009-2011 period in California, New England, Texas, the Southwest and the Rocky Mountain states, and over the 2012-2013 period in the Midwest (see Figure 3-3).
+Large power plants can take 8-10 years to build, so where resource needs are more imminent, either gas-fired power plants (which can be built as quickly as 3 years) or demand-side resources will be needed (in an emergency, substantial savings in one year, 13 otherwise savings steadily ramp-up over several years14).